johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-04.md

 5. A frame accounted for at Layer 2 SHOULD NOT be accounted for at Layer 3 and vice versa.
 An implementation MUST indicate which layers a discard is counted against.
 6. The aggregate Layer 2 and Layer 3 traffic and discard classes SHOULD account for all underlying packets received, transmitted, and discarded across all other classes.
 7. The aggregate Quality of Service (QoS) traffic and no buffer discard classes MUST account for all underlying packets received, transmitted, and discarded across all other classes.
-8. In addition to the Layer 2 and Layer 3 aggregate classes, an individual discarded packet MUST only account against a single error, policy, or no_buffer discard subclass.
+8. In addition to the Layer 2 and Layer 3 aggregate classes, an individual discarded packet MUST only account against a single error, policy, or no-buffer discard subclass.
 9. When there are multiple reasons for discarding a packet, the ordering of discard class reporting MUST be defined.
-10. If Diffserv {{RFC2475}} is not used, no_buffer discards SHOULD be reported as class0.
+10. If Diffserv {{RFC2475}} is not used, no-buffer discards SHOULD be reported as class0.
 11. Traffic to the device control plane has its own class, however, traffic from the device control plane SHOULD be accounted for in the same way as other egress traffic.